 The Fujairah Offshore Fishing Tournament is a three-day fishing event and a World Championship Qualifying Event.
-Top Team honors goes to the crew that tallies the most points during the tournament.
+Top Team honors goes to the team that tallies the most points during the tournament.
 The award provides prizes for first, second and third place finishers.
-The tournament will also award a prize to the team that catches the largest Tuna, largest Dorado and largest Kingfish (all by weight) and any other awards it deems necessary during the event
+The tournament will also award a prize to the team that catches the largest Tuna, largest Dorado and largest Kingfish (all by weight) and any other awards it deems necessary during the event.

 Any boat may be used to fish in the event as long as it carries the necessary safety gear on board.
 Boats will be checked prior to the start of the event to ensure that international safety standards are met.
 Boats that do not meet international safety standards will be required to purchase all necessary gear to partake in the event or risk disqualification.